kubuszok/scala-cli-md-spec/README.md

 scala-cli run test-snippets.scala -- "$PWD/docs"
 # run only tests from Section in my-markdown.md
 scala-cli run test-snippets.scala -- --test-only="my-markdown.md#Section*" "$PWD/docs"

+# "dry-run" listing all snippets - useful for checking which snippets are found and how are they called
+scala-cli run test-snippets.scala -- --list-only "$PWD/docs"
+# "dry-run" listing all snippets that match the filter - useful for checking if we typed the filter correctly
+scala-cli run test-snippets.scala -- --list-only --test-only="my-markdown.md#Section*" "$PWD/docs"
 ```

 To see how one can customize the code to e.g. inject variables or use the newest library version